St. Juniper's Lost Fortune

 Saint Juniper made the Wraith his instrument of sudden justice.
 He struck merchantmen, fishing boats and naval patrols with the economy of a hurricane.
 The raids come like lightning, a flash of red, a belligerent hush, and then only the wake where men and wood once were.

 Sailors whisper that she is more than timber and rope, that the red is a living hunger steering her.
 She takes what she needs and leaves the rest as a warning.
-To meet the Wraith at sea is to meet an old, unrelenting verdict.

 Ports trade in rumor and coin, and the lanes where cargo gathers are the Wraith's hunting grounds.
 Merchants count watches twice and change the way they load their holds, because legends are not always bedtime tales.